MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-lifecycle.md

 - Ratio of alerts to tickets generated
 - Alerts whose resolution state has been set to a state indicating the workflow is generating a high volume of alerts and is determined through investigation to be faulty by operations or tier-2 support

-Leverage the following reports to determine if additional tuning is required:
+Use the following reports to determine if additional tuning is required:

 - Most Common Alerts Report
 - Alerts Report
 - Data Volume by Management Pack

-The following reports are important to validate we are efficiently monitoring the service in its entirety, and there isn’t:
+The following reports are important to validate you're efficiently monitoring the service in its entirety, and there isn’t:

 - Configuration churn due to discovery rules running too frequently or there's a property/attribute being collected that changes frequently
 - Performance data being collected too frequently or doesn’t need to be collected because the organization won't use it in a report, view, or dashboard